 Waiting for A Kidney

-The wait list for transplant organs is managed nationwide by a federally regulated, non-profit organization called the United Network for Organ Sharing (UNOS).
-UNOS uses a complex set of factors to ensure distribution of organs is handled fairly.
+The United Network for Organ Sharing (UNOS) manages the wait list for transplant organs.
+UNOS is a federally regulated, non-profit organization that uses a complex set of factors to ensure distribution of organs is handled fairly.

 Kidneys are allocated based on several factors, including:

 - Your length of time on the waiting list